-Doctors across Asia Pacific will now have access to gold-standard clinical practice guidelines on haemochromatosis thanks to a collaboration between GMRF researchers and leading experts.
+Doctors across Asia Pacific will now have access to gold-standard clinical practice guidelines on haemochromatosis thanks to a collaboration between GMR researchers and leading experts.

 The guidelines were developed to assist clinicians in the management of patients with haemochromatosis, a condition where too much iron is absorbed and stored in the body, leading to iron overload.